ericpriceco/ericpriceco.github.io/_drafts/2014-05-08-foundation-plus-sass.md

 > cd new-project
 > compass compile

 Congratulations for taking the first steps in what should make your development life easier.
+Feel free to contact me if you have any questions or comments.